-Trinity Lutheran Preschool uses a combination of the Illinois Early Learning Standards and One in Christ curriculum.
-Trinity Preschool offers a strong foundation for kindergarten through exposure the following:
+Trinity Lutheran School’s Early Childhood Program uses a combination of the Illinois Early Learning Standards and One in Christ curriculum.
+Trinity offers a strong foundation for kindergarten through exposure the following:

-Spiritual Growth - Trinity's Preschool students learn about God's love through Bible stories, songs, and prayers.
-We share our love for Jesus through community service projects, our Christmas service, and leading chapel services for Parents' and Grandparents' days.
+Spiritual Growth - Trinity's early childhood students learn about God's love through Bible stories, songs, and prayers.
+We share our love for Jesus through community service projects, our Christmas service, and leading chapel services.

 Language Arts - Children work with letter recognition, letter sounds, and symbols to begin the reading process.
 Students are given opportunities to experiment with print, phonics, name recognition, and other alphabet-related activities.
 Daily lessons include a variety of books and stories from many genres.
 Non-fiction books are used in the classrooms to enhance themes and learning experiences.